Skip to content

 35. Percentage of fresh fruit bunches (FFB) supply to own mills traceable to plantation level?

-The company states that 100% of supply to its own mills is traceable to the plantation level.
-An additional point has been awarded as all five mills owned by the company have RSPO Identity Preserved certifications.
+The company states that 100% of the supply to its own mills is traceable to the plantation level.
+However, this information is from September 2022 and is over two years old.
+Additionally, the RSPO certificates of all mills owned by the company are now suspended.

 • Y